rifqiakrm/golang-gin-starter/README.md

 # Golang Gin Starter

-Gin Starter is a laravel-like boilerplate with RS256 jwt
+Gin Starter is a microservices boilerplate with RS256 JWT

 It comes pre-configured with :